sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 The following describes each child item or group for these groups.

-- filesystem-item: A list of items both used in representing the nodes of a file-system hierarchy, i.e. directory items that allow one or more directories to be defined in the file structure, and file items that allow one or more files to be specified for a given location.
+- filesystem-item: A list of items both used in representing the nodes of a file-system hierarchy (i.e., directory items that allow one or more directories to be defined in the file structure), and file items that allow one or more files to be specified for a given location.

 - global-attributes: The global-attributes group described in {{model-global-attributes}}.

-- directory-entry (index 16): A directory item allows one or more directories to be defined in the file structure.
+- directory (index 16): A directory item allows one or more directories to be defined in the file structure.

-- file-entry (index 17): A file element that allows one or more files to be specified for a given location.
+- file (index 17): A file item that allows one or more files to be specified for a given location.

-- process-entry (index 18): Provides process (software component in execution) information for data that will show up in a devices process table.
+- process (index 18): Provides process (software component in execution) information for data that will show up in a devices process list.

-- resource-entry (index 19): A set of items that can be used to provide arbitrary resource information about an application installed on a system entity, or evidence collected from a system entity.
+- resource (index 19): A set of items that can be used to provide arbitrary resource information about an application installed on in endpoint, or evidence collected from an endpoint.

-- size (index 20): The file size in bytes of the file.
+- size (index 20): The size of the file in bytes.

 - file-version (index 21): The version of the file.

-- key (index 22): Files that are considered important or required for the use of a software component.
-Typical key files would be those which, if not available on a system entity, would cause the software component not to execute or function properly.
+- key (index 22): A boolean indicator for when files or directories are considered important or required for the use of the software component referenced by the CoSWID.
+Typical key files or directories would be those which, if not available on an endpoint, would cause the software component not to execute or function properly.
-Key files will typically be used to validate that a software component referenced by the CoSWID tag document is actually installed on a specific system entity.
+Key files or directories will typically be used to validate that the software component referenced by the CoSWID tag is actually installed on a specific endpoint.

-- location (index 23): The directory or location where a file was found or can expected to be located.
+- location (index 23): The location where a file was found or can expected to be located.
 This text-string is intended to include the filename itself.
-This SHOULD be the relative path from the location represented by the root item.
+This SHOULD be the relative path from the location represented by the root item or if the root item is omitted be relative to the location of the CoSWID tag.

 - fs-name (index 24): The file name or directory name without any path characters.